pulumi/infrastructure-as-code-workshop/labs/01-iac/04-updating-your-infrastructure.md

 ...
 ```

-And then add these lines to the end of your `index.ts` file:
+And then add these lines to `index.ts` right after creating the bucket itself:

 ```typescript
 ...